centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-sccm-nsclient.md

 Configuration Manager provides remote control, patch management, software distribution, operating system deployment, network access protection and hardware and software inventory.

-The Centreon Plugin-Pack allows to gather information and status about the SCCM service using the centreon-nsclient agent.
+The Centreon Monitoring Connector allows to gather information and status about the SCCM service using the centreon-nsclient agent.
 Both connection methods NRPE and RestAPI are supported.

-## Plugin-Pack assets
+## Monitoring Connector assets

 ### Monitored objects